carpentries-lab/good-enough-practices/paper.md

 - Data Management: What is data management?
 How should I back up my data?
 How should I share my data?
 - Code and Software: What is research code and software?
 What can you do to make code usable and reusable?
 - Collaboration: What do collaborators need to know to contribute to my project?
 How can documentation make my project more efficient?
-- Project Organization	How should I name my files?
+- Project Organization:	How should I name my files?
 How does folder organization help me?
-- Keeping Track of Changes	How do I make changes to a project without losing or breaking things?
+- Keeping Track of Changes:	How do I make changes to a project without losing or breaking things?
 Why does GitHub exist?
 - Manuscripts:	How do I write a collaborative paper?

 The approach is to emphasise a set of shared principles across the episodes: